openvinotoolkit/openvino/docs/get_started/get_started_windows.md

 ### <a name="run-image-classification"></a>Step 4: Run the Image Classification Code Sample

 > **NOTE**: The Image Classification code sample is automatically compiled when you run the Image Classification demo script.
-If you want to compile it manually, see the [Inference Engine Code Samples Overview](../IE_DG/Samples_Overview.md#build_samples_windows) section.
+If you want to compile it manually, see the Build the Sample Applications on Microsoft Windows* OS section in [Inference Engine Code Samples Overview](../IE_DG/Samples_Overview.md).

 To run the **Image Classification** code sample with an input image on the IR: